I’d never had a knife against my throat before.

 Now that was a graphic image.
 Perhaps too graphic to be spontaneous.
 Was it from a movie or had Ski-mask been practising it in a mirror somewhere?

 I wondered briefly if his erection was a spontaneous reaction to my firm form or the product of a fantasy that he’d played out many times.
 If it was a fantasy, I hoped he was getting hard because I was helpless in his arms and not at the thought of releasing a hot arterial gush from my neck.

 The rent-a-cop put his hands in the air, but he couldn’t keep them still.
-Poor guy looked like he was going to wet himself.
+The poor guy looked like he was going to wet himself.

 “Take off the gun belt and throw it away, pops.
 Then sit on your hands.
 Today ain’t your day to be a hero.”

 Ski-mask watched way too many re-runs on TV.
 Who says “Pops” anymore?